How to Stream Video over the Internet

 FLV (Flash Video)

 FLV is the most popular format used for online video today.
-Most video hosting services such as YouTube and Vimeo, as well as social networks like Facebook, use this format to store and play back video – both SD and HD.
+Most video hosting services such as YouTube and Veoh, as well as social networks like Facebook, use this format to store and play back video – both SD and HD.
 FLV is supported by all major operating systems – Windows, Mac, and Linux.
-With the latest version of the free Adobe Flash Player, you can watch FLV video in almost any web browser, including Internet Explorer, Chrome, Firefox, Opera, and Safari.
+With the latest version of the free Adobe Flash Player and a special plugin, you can watch FLV video in almost any web browser, including Internet Explorer, Chrome, Firefox, Opera, and Safari.
 So if you want to add video to your blog or website, use FLV to make sure all your visitors can watch it.

 This format was specially developed for use in the new HTML5 web standard.
 WebM is not yet as widely used as the other formats mentioned above, but it is expected to become more popular as HTML5 spreads.
 If you are open to everything new and want your site to meet the most up-to-date standards, try using this format.